Community Outreach

 Avista-Hospital-Foundation

-Avista Hospital Foundation – The Avista Hospital Foundation is a nonprofit, faith-based fundraising organization dedicated to providing financial support to Avista Adventist Hospital, thereby helping to facilitate and improve healthcare for the people of our community.
+Avista Hospital Foundation – provides financial support to Avista Adventist Hospital, thereby helping to facilitate and improve healthcare for the people of our community.
 Weifield is a proud financial supporter of their mission.

 Bike-MS

-Bike MS Colorado Chapter – Multiple Sclerosis is a disease that affects the central nervous system.
+Bike MS Colorado Chapter – provides fundraising to fuel the National Multiple Sclerosis Society’s mission to cure Multiple Sclerosis while empowering people affected by MS to live their best lives.
 Weifield is an active supporter of the MS Colorado Chapter, and participates in its annual Bike MS 150 event.

 Chanda Plan

-Chanda Plan Foundation – The Chanda Plan Foundation’s mission is to provide access to integrative therapy, primary care, and other complementary services to improve health outcomes and reduce healthcare costs for persons with physical disabilities.
+Chanda Plan Foundation – provides access to integrative therapy, primary care, and other complementary services to improve health outcomes and reduce healthcare costs for persons with physical disabilities.

 The-Spark-of-Life-Foundation

-The Spark of Life Foundation – The Spark of Life Foundation exists to instill hope that, though life can never be the same after loss, life can be rich and fulfilling.
+The Spark of Life Foundation – instills hope that, though life can never be the same after loss, life can be rich and fulfilling.
 They do this by offering Grief Recovery Retreats to those who have experienced loss.
 These retreats are given as a gift to all who come.
 There is no charge – all one has to do is get there.

 Start typing and press Enter to search